companieshouse/node-session-handler/README.md

     // handle error
   });
 ```
 ...where `res` is the response object.

-The above data will now be available in `res.locals.session.appData`
+The above app data will now be available in `res.locals.session.appData` whilst account data can be accessed from `res.locals.session.accountData`

 ### Updating session data